MorochoRochaDarwin/react-native-fast-ui/README.md

 # react-native-fast-ui

-A small StyleSheet framework to build yours views in record time.
+A small StyleSheet framework to build your views in record time.

 ## **Installation**